-L.8 Re-Writing Your Code: An Extended Example
+N.8 Re-Writing Your Code: An Extended Example

 Suppose we want to find a standard error for the median of a Gaussian distribution.
 We know, somehow, that the mean of the Gaussian is 3, the standard deviation is 2, and the sample size is one hundred.
 If we do we'll get a draw from that distribution in x.
 If we do we'll calculate the median on one random draw.
-Following the general idea of bootstrapping we can approximate the standard error of the median by repeating this many times and taking the standard deviation.
+Following the general idea of Monte Carlo (§5.4.1) we can approximate the standard error of the median by repeating this calculation many times, on many random draws, and taking the standard deviation.
 We'll do this by explicitly iterating, so we need to set up a vector to store our intermediate results first.